getodk/docs/docs/entities-intro.rst

 Can I create multiple Entities with a single submission?
 ---------------------------------------------------------

-Starting in Central v2025.4.3 and Collect v2026.1.0, you can either create multiple Entities in the same list by putting your ``save_to`` values targeting that list in a repeat or create Entities in different lists by adding multiple rows to the ``entities`` sheet of your XLSForm definition.
-You can save one Entity's ID to a property in another Entity to establish relationships.
+Starting in Central v2025.4.3 and Collect v2026.1.0, a single form submission can create multiple Entities.
+To create multiple Entities in the same list, put your ``save_to`` values targeting that list in a repeat.
+You can also create Entities in different lists by adding multiple rows to the ``entities`` sheet of your XLSForm definition.
+To establish relationships, you can save one Entity's ID to a property in another Entity.
+You can also update multiple Entities in the same way.

 My Entities have associated media, can I attach files to them?
 ---------------------------------------------------------------